 It is important for you to know that any records of your visit to the Counseling Center do not become part of your academic record/transcripts, nor are they made available to adminstrators, faculty, or staff of the university outside of the Counseling Center.
-Your parents or family members do not have access to your records, nor can they ask your counselor to disclose any information about your visits.
+No one, including your family members, has access to your counseling attendance or records.

 May I choose to break confidentiality?

 In the legal sense, "confidentiality" is something that binds the mental health professional from making disclosure about a client's visit.
-However, you as a client may talk to whomever you wish about your own counseling experience or to not do so.
+However, you as a client may talk to whomever you wish about your own counseling experience.
 From time to time, you may decide that you want to talk about your counseling with a family member or a close friend.
 That is fully your decision.